 Scalability: adjusting capacity to meet demand

 A scalable web application is one that works well with 1 user or 1,000,000 users, and gracefully handles peaks and dips in traffic automatically.
-By adding and removing virtual machines only when needed, scalable apps only consume the resources necessary to meet demand.
+By adding and removing virtual machines only when needed, scalable apps consume only the resources necessary to meet demand.

 The following diagram shows how a scalable application responds to increases and decreases in demand.

 Notice that capacity adjusts dynamically to account for changes in demand.
-This configuration, sometimes referred to as elasticity in design, helps ensure that you're only paying for the compute resources your application needs at a specific moment in time.
+This configuration, sometimes referred to as elasticity in design, helps ensure that you're paying only for the compute resources your application needs at a specific moment in time.

 Resilience: designed to withstand the unexpected